darwino/darwino-documentation/UI Libraries/SRV - Micro Services.md

 # Micro services
-Micro services are a simplified form of stateless services.
+Micro services are a simplified form of REST services.
 A micro service consumes some JSON content as parameters and also produces JSON as a result.
 This is that simple.

-Micro services can be written in different languages, although the contacts-react sample shows how to write them in Java.
+Micro services can be written in different languages, although the `contacts-react` sample shows how to write them in Java.

 For more information: https://playground.darwino.com/playground.nsf/ServicesSnippets.xsp

 ## Creating a micro service
 A micro service implements a Java interface called `JsonMicroService`.
 This interface has one method called when the service is invoked.
-It has a context parameter that contains all the request information.
+It features a context argument that contains the information from the requester.

-Here is a basic `HelloWorld` service, that takes a greetings parameter and returns a formatted message:
+Here is a basic `HelloWorld` service, that takes a greetings parameter and returns a formatted message consuming the parameter:

 	public void execute(JsonMicroServiceContext context) throws JsonException {
 		Session session = DarwinoContext.get().getSession();